makersacademy/rps-challenge/README.md

 3. Extension: adding 'Spock', 'Lizard'.
 I updated the game.rb controller to include the two extra options, and included some extra tests.

 *7th commit*

+I slightly changed the style in the two erb templates.

+*8th commit*